sheikh-mohammad/learn-agentic-ai-from-low-code-to-code/02_ai_and_human_readiness/quiz.md

 ---

-**24. What does the document identify as the "golden path" in the positioning system?**
+**38. What does the Gartner document identify as the "golden path" in the positioning system?**

 A) Organizations with high AI readiness but low human readiness